-Benefits Assurance to customers that they are purchasing genuine certified product Credibility of the standard Increased market share of certified eel and reduction of uncertified eel Increasing traceability through the supply chain leading to a reduction in illegal exports Rationale Traceability, auditable good record keeping, trust and honesty are core to the standard working.
-From experience, a minority are likely to abuse the system, but, through audits and reporting, they will soon find themselves excluded.
-Targets & • Auditors report a high confidence (90%+) in the quality of records of a high proportion Measures (90%+) of those assessed All those handling certified eel are using the SES logo to label the product and do so correctly Reports of transgressions are handled promptly and fairly 1.3.1: Traceability - Incoming product, separation and segregation Sustainable The organisation is completely transparent and deals only in certified eel, and operates a indicators system which allows incoming eel products to be traced back to a certified source.
-The organisation deals in both certified and non-certified eel.
-Certified eel products can Responsible indicators be traced back to a certified source.
-It operates a system which ensures that the product remains separated at all stages from arrival to dispatch from non-certified eel products AND the organisation ensures that any products wishing to make a claim as certified do not contain any non-certified eel-based ingredients.
+- Assurance to customers that they are purchasing genuine certified product - Credibility of the standard - Increased market share of certified responsibly sourced eel and reduction of uncertified eel - Increasing traceability through the supply chain leading to a reduction in illegal exports - Rationale Traceability, auditable good record keeping, trust and honesty are core to the standard working.
+From experience, a minority are likely to abuse the system, but, through audits and reporting, they will find themselves excluded. - Targets &• Auditors report a high confidence (90%+) in the quality of records of a high proportionMeasures(90%+) of those assessed - All those handling certified eel are using the batch-coding to label the product and do so correctly - Reports of transgressions are handled promptly and fairly - Increasing proportion of fishermen and buyers use a tele-declaration system

+1.4.1: Traceability - Incoming product, separation and segregation

+Responsible indicators Certified eel products can be clearly and easily traced back to a certified source.
+Where a fishery or buyer, an electronic tele-declaration system is used It operates a clear system which ensures that the product remains separated at all stages from arrival to dispatch from non-certified eel products.
+The organisation ensures that any products wishing to make a claim as certified do not contain any non-certified eel-based ingredients.
+If resolved through mass- or number- balance calculations, the margin of error does not exceed 2%